 Did you know that Pela makes compostable phone cases?
 How cool, right?!
 Pela cases are made from Flaxstic®, a material that won’t break down in your purse or pocket but will decompose over time in a compost bin with the help of the microorganisms living in the lovely dirt.

 Pela cases have a great soft but not slippery feel and offer a cushion to protect against damage to your phone from everyday wear and tear.
 They have a bunch of options for various brands and models of phones, and the cases come in tons of colors.

 Pela offers a variety of traditional cases.
-Also, the company partners with environmental advocacy organizations to donate a portion of their profits to causes like animal conservation, water conservation, and more.
+Also, the company partners with environmental advocacy organizations to donate a portion of its profits to causes like animal conservation, water conservation, and more.
 If you have a particular cause you’d like to support, you can choose a phone case accordingly to ensure the donation supports your cause.

-Eggs come in a variety of packaging such as plastic, foam, and recycled cardboard and pulp paper.
+Eggs come in a variety of packaging such as plastic, foam, recycled cardboard, and pulp paper.
 Opt for eggs in recycled cardboard or pulp paper containers because they can be composted.
 Remove the stickers and then tear up the egg cartons into small pieces that are about an inch square.

 If you don’t bring your compost out each day, collect the egg carton pieces in a reusable bag in your kitchen.
 Take the egg carton pieces to the compost bin when you empty the countertop bin that holds your food scraps.

 Cardboard Packaging Boxes

-Cardboard, like the packaging for a Pela phone case, make a perfect carbon addition to compost.
+Cardboard, like the packaging for a Pela phone case, makes a perfect carbon addition to compost.
 Compost needs carbon and nitrogen (along with water and oxygen) to break down properly.
 Food scraps provide nitrogen and the cardboard adds plenty of carbon.
 Remove stickers and tape, tear the cardboard into small squares, and add it to the compost bin.